|Case Type:||Accident in a Public Place|

 |Settled on:||3rd November, 2019|

-Teresa was walking outside a hotel and she was in the company of the security guard when she fell over on uneven ground.
+Teresa was walking outside a hotel and she was in the company of the security guard when she fell over on the uneven ground.
 She fell directly onto her knee and outstretched hand.
 Teresa felt immediate discomfort and subsequently injured her ankle, knee and her hands.
-After the accident she reported the matter to the general manager of the hotel.
-Teresa feels the joints in her right ankle sustained the worse injury as a result of the accident.
+After the accident, she reported the matter to the general manager of the hotel.
+Teresa felt the joints in her right ankle sustained the worst injury as a result of the accident.
 Since the event, Teresa has been hindered from doing simple tasks such as walking her dog.
 She also used to partake in cycling and swimming but can no longer take part in these activities three years on from the time of the accident.